 Management Accounting Financial Accounting 1.
 Management Accounting is primarily based on the data available from Financial Accounting.
 1. Financial Accounting is based on the monetary transactions of the enterprise.
 2. It provides necessary information to the management to assist them in the process of planning, controlling, performance evaluation and decision making.
 2. Its main focus is on recording and classifying monetary transactions in the books of accounts and preparation of financial statements at the end of every accounting period.
 3. Reports prepared in Management Accounting are meant for management and as per management requirement.
 3. Reports as per Financial Accounting are meant for the management as well as for shareholders and creditors of the concern.
 4. Reports may contain both subjective and objective figures.
 4. Reports should always be supported by relevant figures and it emphasizes on the objectivity of data.
 5. Reports are not subject to statutory audit.
 5. Reports are always subject to statutory audit.
-6. It evaluates the sectional as well as the entire performance of the business. •
+6. It evaluates the sectional as well as the entire performance of the business.
+6. It ascertains, evaluates and exhibits the financial strength of the whole business.